 European Challenges – Fields of Policy

-Another important task is playing an active role in the political debates regarding how the competitive domestic market in Europe affects the provision of social care services.
+Another important task is playing an active role in the political debates regarding how the competitive internal market in Europe affects the provision of social care services.
 Other important issues include immigration and asylum, public health, anti-discrimination policies as well as education and youth policies.

 Fundamental Social Rights for Europe